 Bourgond completed 30 years of military service in the U.S. Navy on active duty and the naval reserves in the enlisted and officer ranks.
 His previous experience includes 10 years in the defense industry and commercial business and more than 14 years in various ministry positions.
 He teaches on leadership at Bethel and has taught for organizations, churches, and other institutions.
 He came to Bethel after serving four years as staff coordinator and pastor of adult ministries at College Avenue Baptist Church in San Diego.
-He serves as a consultant and teacher in the areas of leadership development, organizational systems, spiritual formation, and small groups, and also oversees the InMinistry distributed learning delivery system and Doctor of Ministry degree programs.
+He serves as a consultant and teacher in the areas of leadership development, organizational systems, spiritual formation, and small groups, and also oversees the InMinistry distributed learning delivery system.

-B.A., Wheaton College; M.A., Wheaton College Graduate School; M.Div., Gordon Divinity School; Ph.D., Boston University
+B.A., Bethel College; M.Div., Bethel Theological Seminary; S.T.M., Northwestern Lutheran Seminary; Th.D., Boston University School of Theology